1. Privacy statement

 If a transfer to a third country is provided for and no adequacy decision or suitable guarantees are in place, it is possible, and there is a risk, that authorities in the respective third country (e.g. intelligence services) may gain access to the transferred data in order to collect and analyse it, and that the enforceability of your data subject rights cannot be guaranteed.
 You will be informed if your consent is obtained via the cookie banner.

 In general, we store personal data only for as long as they are necessary to fulfil the contractual or statutory obligations for which we have collected the data.
-Following this, we immediately delete the data unless we need them until the end of the statutory limitation period for purposes of proof for civil law claims or due to statutory retention obligations.
+Following this, we immediately delete the data unless we need them until the end of the statutory limitation period for purposes of proof for civil law claims or due to statutory retention obligations, or unless there is another legal basis in data protection law for the further processing of your data in an individual case.

 For evidence purposes, we must retain contractual data for a further three years from the end of the year in which the business relationship with you ends.
 Any claims become statute-barred after the statutory period of limitation, at the earliest at this point in time.